Shewanella chilikensis

-Shewanella chilikensis is a Gram-negative, rod-shaped, facultatively anaerobic and motile bacterium from the genus of Shewanella which has been isolated from sediments from the Chilika Lagoon in India and marine sponges of Saint Martin's Island of the Bay of Bengal, Bangladesh.
+Shewanella chilikensis is a Gram-negative, rod-shaped, facultatively anaerobic and motile bacterium from the genus Shewanella which has been isolated from sediments from the Chilika Lagoon in India and marine sponges of Saint Martin's Island of the Bay of Bengal, Bangladesh.
 Shewanella chilikensis are highly salt tolerant and commonly found in marine environment.

 Biochemical characteristics of Shewanella chilikensis

 Colony, morphological, physiological, and biochemical characteristics of Shewanella chilikensis are shown in the Table below.